MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-cert-trust-prereqs.md

 * [Device Registration](#device-registration)

 ## Directories ##
-Hybrid Windows Hello for Business needs two directories—and on-premises Active Directory and a cloud Azure Active Directory.
+Hybrid Windows Hello for Business needs two directories: an on-premises Active Directory and a cloud Azure Active Directory.
 The minimum required domain controller, domain functional level, and forest functional level for Windows Hello for Business deployment is Windows Server 2008 R2.

-A hybrid Windows Hello for Busines deployment needs Azure Active Directory subscription.
+A hybrid Windows Hello for Busines deployment needs an Azure Active Directory subscription.
 Different deployment configurations are supported by different Azure subscriptions.
 The hybrid-certificate trust deployment needs an Azure Active Directory premium subscription because it uses the device write-back synchronization feature.
 Other deployments, such as the hybrid key-trust deployment, do not require Azure Active Directory premium subscription.

 Windows Hello for Business can be deployed in any environment with Windows Server 2008 R2 or later domain controllers.
 However, it does requires the Windows Server 2016 Active Directory schema.